ngohr/castor/README.md

 4. Configure config.xml and create a php file like example/index.php.

-Take care:

-For renderby="client" instructions take care that the stylesheet can visit up from http.
-Left config files outside from documentRoot if them contain sensible data.
+Take care and left config files outside from documentRoot if them contain sensible data.